crhuber/mac-cheatsheet/readme.md

 	Cmd ⌘ ` - Cycle through open windows
 	Cmd ⌘ Shift ⇧ ` - Cycle through open windows in reverse

+# Window Management

+	Command-~ to switch between windows of the current program

+* hide window

+	`command + h`

+	* ⌘+Option+M:  Minimize all windows to the dock with this keyboard shortcut.

+	* ⌘+(Shift)+~: If you'd rather cycle through millions of windows, you can use this key command to do so.
+Add or remove the shift key to change directions.

+# Text Editing

+	Command-e, put the selected text on the find clipboard.
+	Command-g (find next) will search for the selected text without sacrificing the copy/paste clipboard

+	cntrl+a: go to start of a line cntrl+p: go up one line

+	cntrl+n: go down one line

+	cntrl+k: cut line proceeding cursor

+	cntrl+f: forward one char

+	cntrl+b: back one char

+	`ctrl+A: beginning of line`

+	`ctrl+E: end of line`

+	Shift-option-command-v: paste text without any formatting

+	* Insert an emoji anywhere:

+ 	`Ctrl+Cmd+Space.`

+	-option left or right to move word by word
+	-option click to move cursor in terminal to mouse -option, click+ select, option delete, deletes section -ctrl+D is del key
+	-ctrl+K deletes from cursor to end of line

+# Screenshots

+	* Command-Shift-3: Take a screenshot of the screen, and save it as a file on the desktop

+	* Command-Shift-4, then select an area: Take a screenshot of an area and save it as a file on the desktop

+	* Command-Shift-4, then space, then click a window: Take a screenshot of a window and save it as a file on the desktop

+	* Command-Control-Shift-3: Take a screenshot of the screen, and save it to the clipboard

+	* Command-Control-Shift-4, then select an area: Take a screenshot of an area and save it to the clipboard

+	* Command-Control-Shift-4, then space, then click a window: Take a screenshot of a window and save it to the clipboard

+* Copy window screenshot to clipboard

+	`screencapture -c -W`

+* Capture entire screen to new email

+	`screencapture -C -M image.png`

+# Google Search

+	Search
+	[sunset]
+	[watch]
+	“SFO Terminal 1”
+	Youtube
+	use the numbered keys to seek in a video.
+For example, hitting “2” will take you 20 percent
+	File_name_V2: Freeze moments in time by naming different versions of the docs you edit frequently.
+In a Doc, Sheet, or Slides go to File > Version History > Name current version.
+Name any version then access it easily from "Version history" by name.

+	OR
+	Examples: jobs OR gates / jobs | gates

+	AND
+	jobs AND gates

+	Grouping
+	(ipad OR iphone) apple

+	Cache
+	cache:apple.com

+	Filetype
+	apple filetype:pdf / apple ext:pdf

+	Number range
+	Example: wwdc video 2010..2014